CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 ## Usage
 Use [the GluonCV official ImageNet training script](https://gluon-cv.mxnet.io/build/examples_classification/dive_deep_imagenet.html#sphx-glr-download-build-examples-classification-dive-deep-imagenet-py) to do the training.
-A slight modified version is included in this repo.
+A slightly modified version is included in this repo.

 Train:
 ```shell